edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

   "inactive"; the status will change to "running" automatically when you connect to the instance.)
-- Confirm you can connect to the created instance by running |gelcmd| in the terminal to connect to it via REPL or by running ``gel ui`` to connect using the UI.
+- Confirm you can connect to the created instance by running |gelcmd| in the terminal to connect to it via REPL or by running :gelcmd:`ui` to connect using the UI.